You’ve likely heard about gratitude and the gorgeous benefits of having some kind of gratitude practice.

-However it expresses itself for you, when experiencing deep heartfelt gratitude, you’ll very likely drop into a state of bliss full of joy & contentment.
+However it expresses itself for you, when experiencing deep heartfelt gratitude, you’ll very likely drop into a state of bliss that’s full of joy & contentment.

 Tools for cultivating an attitude of gratitude

-As mentioned above, the below tools & practices are here for you to have a play with and feel into what resonates and works for you.
+The below tools & practices are here for you to have a play with and feel into what resonates and works for you.

 I’ve personally tried all of these – some created bigger transformations than others, but all have their own beautiful power in cultivating an attitude of gratitude within.

 Some can be done daily, whereas others require higher levels of attention, time & work.
-However, I do strongly recommend trying them all – or as many as you can – and making note of which help your heart beat with gratitude the most.
+However, I do strongly recommend trying them all – or as many as you can – and making note of which help your heart flutter with gratitude the most.